Interesting Facts About the ‘New Seven Wonders of the World’

 What are the ‘New Seven Wonders of the World’?
-Are there old ones too?
+Are the old ones on the list too?

 The New Seven Wonders of the World is a campaign, launched in 2000 by a Swiss foundation to choose new the Wonders of the World from a selection of about 200 most spectacular natural and man-made monuments.

 The old (and original) Seven Wonders list was created in ancient times, in the 2nd century BCE.
 Out of that list, only one still exists, and those are the Pyramids of Giza.

 How were they chosen?

 The wonders of the world were chosen by a poll (online voting and telephone voting).
 This whole initiative was organized by the New 7 Wonders Foundation (N7W) based in Zurich, Switzerland.
 In 2007, more than 100 million people voted and selected the below-listed new wonders of the world.

 These new wonders fascinate the old and the young.
 Let’s have a look at some lesser-known facts about these monuments.

 Taj Mahal, India

-Taj Mahal has 4 minarets/towers on its four corners.
-If you notice, all the minarets slant a bit.
+The Taj Mahal has 4 minarets/towers on its four corners.
+If you notice, all the minarets slant a bit – that was on purpose.
 They were built that way so that if there is an earthquake, the towers will fall away from the main sculpture in the event of an earthquake.